named-data/NDN-packet-spec/tlv.rst

     nonNegativeInteger ::= BYTE+

-Length value of the TLV element MUST be either 1, 2, 4, or 8.
+TLV-LENGTH of the TLV element MUST be either 1, 2, 4, or 8.
 Depending on the length value, a nonNegativeInteger is encoded as follows:

 - if the length is 1 (i.e. the value length is 1 octet), the nonNegativeInteger is encoded in one octet;